SydenX/SydenX/README.md

 - 👋 Hi, I’m Syden#2192 on discord
 - 👀 Working on KingdomOfDreams (discord.kingdomofdreams.fr) minecraft themepark project
-- 🌱 I’m currently learning Kotlin, JS, and globally how to code better than yesterday
+- 🌱 I’m currently a Student at Campus 19 in Brussels, member of 42 School Network!
+I'm also learning Kotlin, JS, and globally how to code better than yesterday
 - 📫 How to reach me: Discord or email(syden@myark.be)